renovate-testing/test-12591-gradle-plugin-with-vars/README.md

 # renovate-gradle-reproducer

-This is a reproducer to show that gradle dependency resolving is not working with classifiers.
+This is a reproducer to show that gradle dependency resolving is not working within plugin block and the use of variables